 The following paragraph was written by the brilliant writer, James Baldwin, in his essay “To Be Baptized” from his book, “No Name In The Street” – published in 1972.
 These words have taken on a new importance due to the circumstances we face today and should serve as a warning to those not completely under the influence of cowardly obedience to the “dominant” culture:

 “This is the formula for a nation’s or a kingdom’s decline, for no kingdom can maintain itself by force alone.
 Force does not work the way its advocates seem to think it does.
 It does not, for example, reveal to the victim the strength of his adversary.
 On the contrary, it reveals the weakness, even the panic of his adversary, and this revelation invests the victim with patience.
 Furthermore, it is ultimately fatal to create too many victims.
 The victor can do nothing with these victims.
 They belong to the people he is fighting.
 The people know this, and as inexorably as the roll call – the honor roll – of victims expands, so does their will become inexorable: they resolve that these dead, their brethren, shall not have died in vain.
 When this point is reached, however long the battle may go on, the victor can never be the victor: on the contrary all his energies, his entire life, are bound up in a terror he cannot articulate, a mystery he cannot read, a battle he cannot win – he has simply become the prisoner of the people he thought to cow, chain or murder into submission.”

-From these words (and other perceptive writings) we have to draw the strength needed to see through the dysfunctional and disingenuous propaganda we continue to be manipulated by.
+From these words (and other perceptive writings) we have to draw the strength needed to see through the dysfunctional and disingenuous propaganda many of us continue to be manipulated by.
 Is it actually that difficult to see most of the truths cleverly buried in the modern myths created by those directing the hateful battle against language we’re living through?